 Using virtualisation technology built into Windows Server, Microsoft Hyper-V enables organisations to create flexible virtualised computing environments.
 However, when utilising Hyper-V, the right controls must be in place to maximise the many operational benefits it offers.

 VMWare security monitoring to improve threat visibility and help swiftly respond to attacks is an effective way to minimise cyber security risks and achieve compliance with the latest regulations and standards.

 With cybercriminals constantly gaining in sophistication, mitigating cyber security risk is a huge challenge requiring rapid threat detection and incident response capabilities.

-Knowing when your organisation is under attack from cybercriminals is important to help prevent financial and reputational damage, so the ability to swiftly identify and shut down malicious threats is vital.
+Knowing when your organisation is under attack by hunting for and shutting down breaches is vital to help prevent financial and reputational damage.

 Understanding if your cyber security is capable of standing up to the latest threats is pivotal to effective risk mitigation, so penetration testing and red teaming can be hugely valuable for any organisation.

 If your organisation is currently operating in the cloud or considering following the lead of many other businesses in doing so, it’s essential to ensure that your critical assets are well protected.